The One Stop Guide to EU Cookie Guidelines

 3.1 What is CNIL?

 CNIL stands for Commission Nationale de l’informatique et des Libertés, the French national data protection authority.
-The French Data Protection Act of January 6, 1978, established CNIL France as an independent administrative authority responsible for ensuring the protection of personal data in computer files and processing operations, both public and private.
-They have the authority to enforce the data protection laws in France.
+The French Data Protection Act of 6 January 1978, established CNIL France as an independent administrative authority responsible for ensuring the protection of personal data in computer files and processing operations, both public and private.
+They have the authority to enforce France's data protection laws.

 3.2 What are CNIL Cookie Guidelines?

 On 1 October 2020, CNIL published its revised cookie guidelines, that was initially published On 18 July 2019, and partially annulled by the Highest Administrative Court of France.
 CNIL also published its final recommendations on the practical modalities for obtaining users’ consent (“Recommendations”) and a set of questions and answers about the recommendations (“FAQs”).

 More about CNIL Cookie Guidelines.

 3.3 What are the requirements of CNIL Cookie Guidelines?